obnoxxx/fedora-samba-ctdb-cluster/README.md

 * vagrant installed
 * vagrant-lxc plugin installed
 * possibly preparation of bridge interfaces on the host (the example uses libvirt's `virbr` interfaces)

-## Configuration

-* Edit the configuration at the top of the Vagrantfile:
- * global network settings (example uses virbr interfaces)
- * the VMS array to adjust the number of nodes and the IP configuration of each node

 ## Running